Drawbacks of the 2021 Jeep Gladiator

 You'd expect a Jeep to provide impressive handling since the company designs off-road vehicles.
 Instead, you get slow steering whether off-road or driving on the streets.

-According to Consumer Reports, even on a test track, you’ll need a lot of arm strength to control the truck and it takes corners poorly.
+Consumer Reports, even on a test track, you’ll need a lot of arm strength to control the truck and it takes corners poorly.
 It’s also tough for the driver and front passenger to get in or out of the Gladiator.

 You won't be able to sit comfortably in the driver's seat because of its flat design and the lack of a left footrest.
 You'll also constantly rub against the door's hinges.